inferno-framework/inferno-framework.github.io/_news/2024-11-execute-cli.md

 layout: news
 title: New Execute CLI in Inferno Core v0.4.44 and Breaking Change in v0.5.0
 section: news
-date: 2024-11-08
+date: 2024-11-11
 ---

-We are excited to announce our initial release of an `inferno execute` CLI that lets you run Test Kits in the shell, with the intention of running Inferno in CI/CD pipelines.
+We are excited to announce our initial release of the `inferno execute` CLI, which lets you run Test Kits in the shell and enables running Inferno in CI/CD pipelines.
 This feature is included in Inferno Core v0.4.44 release.
 We also briefly cover the technical breaking change in our Inferno Core v0.5.0 release in this post.